projectcalico/calico/v3.9/getting-started/kubernetes/hardway/the-calico-datastore.md

 calicoctl get ippools
 ```

-You should see an empty result
+You should see an empty result, because alas, we haven't put any ippools in place (yet)...

 ```
 NAME   CIDR   SELECTOR